rexcoleman/Enhancing_Phishing-Detection-With-Neural-Style-Transfer/README.md

 # Enhancing Phishing Detection with Neural Style Transfer

 ## Introduction
 Neural Style Transfer (NST) is a deep learning technique that merges the content of one image with the style of another.
-Initially popularized for creating artistic images, NST has practical applications beyond art, particularly in the field of cybersecurity.
+Initially popularized for creating artistic images, NST has practical applications beyond art.
 This document outlines the importance of NST in cybersecurity and in cybersecurity data science, and describes the accomplishments achieved in this project.

+## Executive Summary

 - **Neural Style Transfer:** An algorithm that generates artistic images by merging the content of one image with the style of another.
 - **Pretrained ConvNet:** Uses hidden layer activations from a pretrained ConvNet to compute content and style cost functions.